 Here’s a positive change or arc: in The Silence of the Lambs (1991), Clarice Starling (Jodie Foster) starts out as a student in the FBI who’s assigned a special mission.
 At the movie’s resolution, Clarice has improved her investigation skills and gun technique, both of which allow her to complete her mission and graduate from the FBI Academy.

 An elaborate arc will present growth in many aspects of a character’s life.
 In The Graduate (1967), Benjamin Braddock (Dustin Hoffman) starts as an awkward, introverted, 20-year-old young man who lives by his parent’s rules and wishes.
-As the story unfolds, Benjamin begins making his own choices, often against his parents’.
+As the story unfolds, Benjamin begins making his own choices, often clashing with his parents.
 Furthermore, through an early exposition, it is implied that Benjamin is a virgin, which changes after his affair with Mrs. Robinson (Anne Bancroft).
 And by the movie’s end, he also gets the girl he wanted, already wearing a wedding gown.

 This is not the norm, but one powerful version of the character arc is when the arc goes “down the hill.”
 In Gone With the Wind (1939), Scarlet O’Hara (Vivien Leigh) never accepts Rhett’s (Clark Gabble) unrelenting courtship.
-Rhett, in the other hand, arcs as he realizes Scarlet will never want him, so he leaves her, saying the famous line: “Frankly, my dear, I don’t give a damn!”
+Rhett, on the other hand, arcs as he realizes Scarlet will never want him, so he leaves her, saying the famous line: “Frankly, my dear, I don’t give a damn!”
 In her despair, Scarlet denies her fate and utters: “Tara.
 Home.
 I’ll go home, and I’ll think of some way to get him back.
 After all, tomorrow is another day.”

 A character arc can also be dark or somber.
 In the highly acclaimed Billy Wilder picture Sunset Blvd.
 (1950), one of the two main characters die, and the other one is arrested.